danmayer/coverband/README.md

 - View individual file details

 - Clear Coverage - disabled by default as it could be considered a dangerous operation in production.
-Enable with `config.web_enable_clear` or leave off and clear from [rake task](#clear-coverage).
+Enable with `config.web_enable_clear` or leave off and clear from the [rake task](#clear-coverage).

   - Clear coverage report